SouthpawMeerkat/ABN-Studios_SGD213_Task2/Proposal/project_justification.md

 * Testing will be undertaken throughout prototype development
 * Using source control we will ensure our code is safe and usable at all times
 * Communicating in our team or using brances will allow us to avoid conflicts with our commits. we can also coordiante our work so that edits do not overlap.
+* Being a new team the scope of the game will be lowered
+* Time will be set aside to work together and look at how eachother works.

 ---